shaliulab/idoc_docs/docs/installation.md

 Installation
 --------------

-To use idoc we recommend creating a conda environment.
+To use idoc we recommend creating a conda environment. mamba may also work but we haven't tested it.
 Please install anaconda or miniconda and proceed as follows.

 ## 1. Create a conda environoment

 ```
-    conda create --name python=3.8.10 idoc
+    conda create --name idoc python=3.8.10
     conda activate idoc
 ```